HomeArduinoModules InterfacingInterface Passive Buzzer

-What is a Passive Buzzer?
+What Is a Passive Buzzer?

 A passive buzzer is a small sound-making device that needs an external signal to produce tones.
 It cannot create sound on its own.
 You must send a square wave from the Arduino to generate beeps, alarms, or music.
 Because of this, a passive buzzer gives you full control over frequency and timing.
 This makes it perfect for projects that need custom sounds.

-How a Passive Buzzer Works
+How a Passive Buzzer Produces Sound

 A passive buzzer has a tiny piezoelectric element inside it.
 When you feed it a fast ON–OFF electrical pulse, the piezo vibrates.
 These vibrations create sound waves.